kbertalan/tyttp/json/README.md

 # tyttp-json

-JSON body consumer and producer for [tyttp](https://github.com/kbertalan/tyttp)
+JSON body consumer and producer for TyTTP

 Enables using